Wintellect/MSLearn/includes/10-use-tags-release-branches-hooks.md

 for development.

-Since this is a *small* project and you're already using `master` for continuous integration into your main website, you decide to keep `master` as it is and make a separate `release` branch:
+Since this is a *small* project and you're already using `master` for continuous integration into your main website, you could also keep `master` as it is and make a separate `release` branch.
+But since it's a *very* small project, the simplest thing is just to tag releases on `master`.

 ```
+$ cd ~/sandbox/Cats
-$ git checkout -b release
+$ git pull
-$ git tag -a v0.1 -m "Start release branch"
+$ git tag -a v0.1 -m "Release version 0.1"
-$ git log --oneline -n2
+$ git log --oneline -n1
+d1b49d2 (HEAD -> master, tag: v0.1, origin/master) Make a last-minute addition.
 $ git show v0.1
 ```

-The `show` subcommand can be used to display the tag data along with the commit it refers to; tags are also shown by `log` next to the commits they refer to.
+Notice how tags are shown by `log` next to the commits they refer to.
+The `show` subcommand can be used to display the tag data along with the commit it refers to.

 Git has two kinds of tags: "lightweight" and "annotated".
 A lightweight tag is just a file (`refs/tags/NAME`) containing the hash of the tagged commit.